 Antibiotics are usually used to treat anthrax.
 Antibiotics that may be prescribed include penicillin, doxycycline, and ciprofloxacin.

-Inhalational anthrax is treated with a combination of antibiotics such as ciprofloxacin plus another medicine, which are given by IV (intravenously).
-Antibiotics are usually taken for 60 days by people who have been exposed to anthrax, because it can take spores that long to germinate.
+Inhalation anthrax is treated with a combination of antibiotics such as ciprofloxacin plus another medicine.
+They are given by IV (intravenously).
+Antibiotics are usually taken for 60 days because it can take spores that long to germinate.

-Cutaneous (skin) anthrax is treated with antibiotics taken by mouth, usually for 7 to 10 days.
-Doxycycline and ciproflaxin are most often used.
+Cutaneous anthrax is treated with antibiotics taken by mouth, usually for 7 to 10 days.
+Doxycycline and ciprofloxacin are most often used.

 People with second-stage inhalation anthrax have a poor outlook, even with antibiotic therapy.
 Up to 90% of cases in the second stage are fatal.